jharenza/pptc-pdx-ethnicity-inference/README.md

 # pptc-pdx-ethnicity-inference

-**This repository contains the methods that were used to infer the approximate ethnic backgrounds for 255 patient-derived xenograft (PDX) models from the Pediatric Preclinical Testing Consortium (PPTC) using SNP array genotyping data.**
+**This repository contains the methods that were used to infer the approximate ethnic backgrounds for 254 patient-derived xenograft (PDX) models from the Pediatric Preclinical Testing Consortium (PPTC) using SNP array genotyping data.**

 **Authors:** Laura Ritenour, Zalman Vaksman (2018)

-Note that there are limitations in inferring ethnicity from tumor genotypes, so these methods and results are meant to serve only as an approximation.
+Note that genotyping data derived from tumors are not ideal for inferring ethnicity, so these methods and results are meant to serve only as an approximation.

 ## Datasets used:
 - PDX SNP array data (Illumina Final Report files from GenomeStudio): Deposited in https://figshare.com/account/home#/projects/38147